guardtime/gttlvutil/README.md

 ### gttlvgrep ###

-* Find publication time from calendar authentication record in the given KSI signature
+* Extract publication time from calendar authentication record in the given KSI signature
 ```
 gttlvgrep 800.805.10.02 signature.ksig
 ```

-Detailed usage information is described in individual tool help ('-h') and in man pages: gttlvdump(1), gttlvgrep(1), gttlvwrap(1), tlv(5), tlv-desc(5).
+Detailed usage information is described in individual tool help ('-h') and in man pages: gttlvdump(1), gttlvgrep(1), gttlvwrap(1), tlv-desc(5).

 For more information about TLV encoding see also man page: tlv(5)

 ## License ##

 See LICENSE file.

 ## Dependencies ##